Maluba96/se-assignment-5-Maluba96/Answer_SE_Assignment_5.md

 8. **Logpoints**:
    - Instead of pausing execution, use logpoints to print messages to the console without stopping the program.

+By following these steps, you can effectively set up and start debugging your programs in VS Code, leveraging its powerful debugging features to streamline your development process.

 # 10 Using Source Control:
   Integrating Git with VS Code for version control is straightforward and enhances your development workflow by providing a seamless environment for code management.
 Here's a step-by-step guide to initializing a repository, making commits, and pushing changes to GitHub.